 With time running out, Mark Twain (1-4) had a chance to tie the game.
 The Tigers got the ball into the hands of Alex Jernigan who shot a three-point attempt just before the buzzer, but the ball bounced off the side of the rim, sealing the win for Monroe City.

 “Our defense is what kept us in the game,” Edris said.
 “It came down to situations at the end that could have went either way.
 Fortunately we ended up on top.”

-The Panthers had three players finish the night in double figure scoring.
+Page 2 of 2 - The Panthers had three players finish the night in double figure scoring.
 Kyle Fulton led Monroe City with a team-high 16 points while Terron Ritter and O’Bryan each scored 10 points.
 Hoover chipped in 8 points and just missed finishing in double figures.

 “We played a lot better team basketball in the second half,” Edris said.
 “We didn’t force things and took care of the ball and got the open shot to who it needed to be.”

 Midway through the first quarter, Fulton slammed the ball down into the hoop on a dunk that sent the Monroe City student section in wild cheers.
 Fulton then closed out the first quarter with a trey that just beat the buzzer.

 Mark Twain’s Jarman finished the night with a game-high 19 points, 11 of which came from the charity stripe.
 Jarman had just four buckets while shooting 11-of-12 on free throw attempts.
 Ten of Jarman’s 19 points came in the fourth quarter.

 Jarman had just 6 points in the first half.
 He recorded a bucket in the opening quarter and hit four free throws in the second quarter.